 Routes into the Environment Agency

-With most graduate roles requiring specialists, to best position yourself for an Environment Agency job you'll need the right qualifications, skills and a strong dedication to the industry.
+To best position yourself for an Environment Agency job you'll need the right qualifications, skills and a strong dedication to the industry.

 The latter two are available at Level 2 and Level 3 respectively, and workplace training for the assistant scientist apprenticeship takes place at one of the organisation's three laboratories in Leeds, Nottingham and Exeter.